jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 ```

 `StringSourceUserRepository`: This user repository handles the storage of
-the SOCKS5 users from the initialization string value of a comma separated list
+the SOCKS5 users from an initialization string value of a comma separated list
 of URL encoded username and password pairs.

 Each username and password pair in the comma separated list must be of the